Women and Children

 Our staff provide nutrition education and supplemental nutritious foods to infants, children up to age 5, and pregnant, breastfeeding, and post-partum women through the federal Women, Infants, and Children (WIC) program.
-We have a contract with the Missouri Department of Health and Senior Services (DHSS) that runs October 1, 2021 through September 30, 2022.

 We're working to help your family get the nutrition you need.

 Breastfeeding gives your infant the perfect food for the very best start in life.
 And there are plenty of health benefits for breastfeeding moms, also.

 Our caring staff are committed to helping you succeed at breastfeeding your baby for as long as you wish to continue.
 We can help you locate a breast pump, nursing bras, and other breastfeeding supplies.